Stochastic Dynamics for Video Infilling

 \section{Abstract}

-In this paper, we introduce a stochastic generation framework (SDVI) to infill long intervals in video sequences.
-To enhance the temporal resolution, video interpolation aims to produce transitional frames for a short interval between every two frames and increase the temporal resolution.
-Our task, namely video infilling, however, aims to complete long intervals in a video sequence.
+In this paper, we introduce a stochastic dynamics video infilling (SDVI) framework to generate frames between long intervals in a video.
+Our task differs from video interpolation which aims to produce transitional frames for a short interval between every two frames and increase the temporal resolution.
+Our task, namely video infilling, however, aims to infill long intervals with plausible frame sequences.
 Our framework models the infilling as a constrained stochastic generation process and sequentially samples dynamics from the inferred distribution.
-SDVI consists of two parts: (1) a bi-directional constraint propagation to guarantee the spatial-temporal coherency among frames, (2) a stochastic sampling process to generate dynamics from the inferred distributions.
-Experimental results show that SDVI can generate clear and varied sequences.
-Moreover, motions in the generated sequence are realistic and able to transfer smoothly from the referenced start frame to the terminal frame.
+SDVI consists of two parts: (1) a bi-directional constraint propagation module to guarantee the spatial-temporal coherence among frames, (2) a stochastic sampling process to generate dynamics from the inferred distributions.
+Experimental results show that SDVI can generate clear frame sequences with varying contents.
+Moreover, motions in the generated sequence are realistic and able to transfer smoothly from the given start frame to the terminal frame.
 Our project site is \url{https://xharlie.github.io/projects/project_sites/SDVI/video_results.html}